UNLEASH YOUR LIFE !You CAN create the life you really want.

 Sometimes I think God chose me because I was an interesting challenge: I was so wounded.
-I was molested as a child, raped as a teenager, and have experienced domestic abuse.
+My childhood was painful.
 I’ve been hungry and homeless.
 I’ve been rescued and have given refuge to others.

 I’ve vacationed in castles and tents.
 I’ve been offered brilliant and stupid advice – and taken both.
 I’ve been outrageous and invisible.
 I’ve been paralyzed in terror and boldly courageous.
 I’ve been deeply in love, and lonely – occasionally at the same time.
 I’ve been up.
 I’ve been down.

 Maybe there was a Divine plan in all that wounding, and the enormous task of healing.
 It’s rare that I meet someone with whom I can’t empathize.
 And having walked through my own fire, I’m a strong guide for helping others walk through theirs.

 I was denied ordination at my first seminary.
 It took seven years to heal my disappointment and humiliation enough to try again.
 But as is true for all massive stumbling blocks – at least in my life – it was a blessing in disguise.

 After a solid education in Christian theology and metaphysics, I landed at The Chaplaincy Institute in Berkeley, California.
 There, I studied both Eastern and Western religions with some of the world’s preeminent spiritual leaders.